Portrait of Mlle. Lange as Danae

 The Portrait of M^{lle} Lange as Danaë is a painting by French painter Anne-Louis Girodet de Roussy-Trioson.
-This satirical painting of the actress Anne Françoise Elisabeth Lange as Danaë replaced a Venus for the last two days of the Paris Salon of 1799, after a dispute between the artist and the sitter.
+This satirical painting of the actress Anne Françoise Elisabeth Lange as Danaë replaced a portrait of the actress for the last two days of the Paris Salon of 1799, after a dispute between the artist and the sitter.

 It is now part of the collection of the Minneapolis Institute of Arts.